Aromatic and clumped multi-indices: algebraic structure and Hopf embeddings: Introduction

 The Hopf algebra of multi-indices $\HH_{LOT}$ is introduced in the work \cite{Linares21tsg} for the study of rough PDEs with regularity structures.
 The algebra was then further studied and extended in a variety of works including \cite{Linares22atf, Bruned23naa, Jacques23pla, Linares23ipl, Bruned24atd, Bruned25mib, Bruned25mic}.
 From the numerical analysis viewpoint, multi-indices exactly correspond to the one-dimensional case: they identify the degeneracies of Butcher trees for ODEs in dimension one.
 Multi-indices thus serve as a toy model for tackling challenging numerical problems, before working on trees.
 We mention that there are no natural combinatorial structures between multi-indices and trees for representing ODEs in fixed dimension $d>1$, as pointed out in \cite{Bruned25edf}.
 It is shown in \cite{Zhu24fna} that there exists a natural injective embedding $j$ that sends the Hopf algebra of multi-indices $\HH_{LOT}$ to the Hopf algebra of trees $\HH_{BCK}$.
-This paper introduces new spaces of multi-indices analogous to aromatic and clumped forests, mimicking the concepts of numerical analysis.
+The present paper introduces new spaces of multi-indices analogous to aromatic and clumped forests, mimicking the concepts of numerical analysis.
 We present their Hopf algebra and pre-Lie-Rinehart algebra structures.
 Moreover, we show that there are Hopf embeddings $j^{aro}$ and $j^{cl}$ between the new multi-indices spaces and the aromatic and clumped forests, of which we give an overview in the following diagram.

 The paper is organised in the following way.
 Section \ref{section:AF} presents a concise review of the algebraic structures based on aromatic trees in numerical analysis.
-Section \ref{section:aromatic_multi-indices} presents the main results of this paper: we introduce the new aromatic and clumped multi-indices, provide their algebraic structures, and show the Hopf embeddings between multi-indices and Butcher forests.
+Section \ref{section:aromatic_multi-indices} presents the main results of this paper: we introduce the new aromatic and clumped multi-indices, provide their algebraic structure, show the Hopf embeddings between multi-indices and Butcher forests, and show how aromatic multi-indices apply in geometric numerical integration.
 The proofs are presented in Section \ref{section:Hopf_structure} and rely on an aromatic extension of the Novikov algebra.